marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 Deploying the correct binary
 =======
-pxelinux is part of syslinux project and it comes in two different flavors:
+pxelinux is part of syslinux project and comes in two different flavors:
 *pxelinux.0* and *lpxelinux.0*.
 During this experiment, I was compiling and testing the 32bits legacy version of pxelinux and I was working on git commit 138e850f.
 The first binary that I tried to deploy with my test environment was pxelinux.0.